Shogun Set To Shine At Emmys - UrduPoint

 'Shogun' Set To Shine At Emmys

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2024) Historical epic "Shogun" -- a tale of warring dynasties in feudal Japan -- could make history on Sunday at the Emmys, television's equivalent of the Oscars.
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 16th Sep, 2024) Historical epic "Shogun" -- a tale of warring dynasties in feudal Japan -- could make history Sunday at the Emmy Awards, television's equivalent of the Oscars, where the stars began to walk the red carpet.

-The FX series is hotly tipped to become the first-ever non-English-language winner of the award for best drama -- the most prestigious prize at the gala honouring the best on the small screen.
+The FX series is hotly tipped to become the first ever non-English-language winner of the award for best drama -- the most prestigious prize at the gala honoring the best on the small screen.

 The show's cast could also win big with a host of nominations, including for veteran leading man Hiroyuki Sanada, and co-stars Anna Sawai and Tadanobu Asano.